noelfonsecairri/aws-koha-installation/README.md

 * Create a **Koha instance**
 	* **sudo koha-create --create-db library**
 	* where library is the name of the koha instance
-	* this will be the database to be used in MySQL.
+	* this will be the database name to be used in MySQL.
 		* **Note**: Koha will attach "koha_" as prefix of your library name and that will be the name of the MySQL database instance.

 * Install MySQL